 These oral histories compliment the Peace Movement Illawarra exhibition which documents the local Peace Movement on the 80th year anniversary of the dropping of atomic bombs on Hiroshima and Nagasaki.
 They express the experiences of individuals who have been involved in the Peace Movement.

-Peace Movement Illawarra images will be exhibited from 16 June 2025 until 30 August 2025 at Wollongong Library and can be viewed online here.
+Peace Movement Illawarra images can be viewed online here.

 Dr Alexander Brown gave a talk about the local Peace Movement on Monday 28th July at Wollongong Library.
 Over 1,000 paper cranes have been folded by community members in our libraries and will be sent to Hiroshima Peace Memorial for display.

-Doreen gave her life to the struggle for peace and socialism.
+With her husband Mike Clunne, Doreen was involved in the struggle for peace.
 Doreen passed away before being able to be interviewed for this project.

-Read more about Doreen’s life and work here.
+You can read more about Doreen’s life and work at greenleft.org.au and buttondown.com

 Nick Southall has been, and still is, heavily involved in the peace, anti-nuclear and anti-war movement in the Illawarra since high school.